biuh-dt/courses/README.md

 # Courses in Digital Technologies

-Coordinator: ZHANG Feng (feng.zhang at hainan-biuh.edu.cn)
+Coordinator: ZHANG Feng, PHD, ASSOC PROF (feng.zhang at hainan-biuh.edu.cn)

 Note: "course" is also referred to as "module"